How to Pack Fragile Items for Moving

 Image license:CC BY-SA 4.0 / Image Owner: Fantastic Removals

-• Layer the box with packing paper, or cloth
+• Layer the bottom of the box with several layers of paper or towels.

 Book Fantastic Removals for a Quick Relocation